ReconfigureIO/UX/docs/source/overview.rst

 The |smi_blog| protocol is our standard way of having the FPGA talk to shared memory (find more on this in our :ref:`third tutorial <structure>`), and is designed specifically for working with FPGAs, where the potential for fine-grained parallelism is high, with many, potentially thousands of go routines, trying to access memory at the same time.

-Each project's `reco.yml` file contains some simple settings, here's an example for a project which requires 2 SMI ports (one read, and one write port) - Also included here is a line to choose to use our new compiler, rio, which is currently in beta:
+Each project's ``reco.yml`` file contains some simple settings, here's an example for a project that requires two SMI ports (one read, and one write port) - Also included here is a line to choose to use our new compiler, rio, which is currently in beta:

 .. code-block:: shell
    :emphasize-lines: 4